-My response: Have you looked into the possible reasons why the response rates are declining?
+My response: Have you looked into the possible reasons why the customer survey response rates are declining?
 Too often I’ve seen companies want to ask the would-you- recommend-us question without doing enough follow-up to understand what it is they are doing right or wrong.
 This is where CEOs need to lead their companies and improve.

-The cardinal rule of customer satisfaction surveys is a simple one: if you are not prepared to make changes based upon customer feedback, then do not do a customer satisfaction survey.
+The cardinal rule of customer satisfaction survey questions is a simple one: if you are not prepared to make changes based upon customer feedback, then do not do a customer satisfaction survey.
 Conducting customer satisfaction surveys contains two inherent dangers.
 The first is that you are asking your customers to remember annoyances, difficulties, problems, etc.—things that they don’t like about your company.
 Asking your survey questions can lower your customers’ sense of satisfaction.

 Your net promoter score is the difference in the percentage of customers who are promoters and the percentage who are detractors.
 [For example, if 20% of your customers are promoters and 50% of your customers are detractors, then your net promoter score is -30.]
 There is supposedly a close correlation between net promoter scores and a company’s revenue growth.
 Obviously, the higher the net promoter score, the more likely your buyers and customers are to generate positive word-of-mouth.
 See Barbara Fowler's recent article.

-Increasingly, your customers and potential customers are making up their minds about your company, products and services based upon what is being said about you online.
-Your biggest hurdle may no longer be your competitors; it may be the ability of buyers to learn about you on their own from online reviews, posts, blogs, yelps and tweets—making it increasingly difficult for you to control the message.
+Increasingly, your customers and potential customers are making up their minds about your company, products, and services based upon what is being said about you online.
+Your biggest hurdle may no longer be your competitors; it may be the ability of buyers to learn about you on their own from online reviews, posts, blogs, yelps, and tweets—making it increasingly difficult for you to control the message.